Just Write Code

 The tech stack

-Building FootballMeme has given me a chance to learn about a bunch of awesome cloud services, as well as knock the rust off my React and Express.js skills.
+Building FootballMeme has given me a chance to learn about a bunch of awesome cloud services, as well as knock the rust off my coding skills.
 Here's my tech stack:

-• I run everything on Vercel.
-Because all the hyperscalers are way too damn complicated and expensive.
+• Vercel because all the hyperscalers are way too damn complicated and expensive.
 Vercel has a fantastic free tier for hobbyist projects.

 Trending topics